RathodAnilT/PHP-Tutorial/README.md

   these properties.
 - When the individual objects (Volvo, BMW, Toyota, etc.) are created, they inherit all the properties and behaviors from the class, but each object will have different values for the properties.
+- If you create a __construct() function, PHP will automatically call this function when you create an object from a class.